UM-CSS/CSSLabs-NLP/user_guide.md

 - As such, it focuses heavily on developing intuition rather than explaining full technical details or rationals.
 Further, it leaves out a lot of what normally would be covered in an intro to programming or intro to python course.

 ### Lab 1: Data munging
+#### Data reminder
+- For this lab to work, you'll need to follow the instructions above for "getting the code and data."

+#### As a prerequisite for other labs
+- If you are only running this lab in order to get the clean profiles data for one of the other labs:
+    - You can click `cell` -> `Run All` at the top of the notebook.
+    - Be sure to scroll through the whole notebook to make sure that it finishes running all the way to the bottom without errors.
+If there are errors or the notebook does not finish, you will not be able to do the next labs.
+    - The most common errors, and how to fix them, are explained in the notebook.

 ### Lab 2: Word frequencies
 #### Initial Setup